 Silk wallpaper on the sitting room walls introduces reflectivity to make the room appear lighter.
 For a large family, ensuring there was enough seating was important, so as well as a sofa, there are fabulously tactile sheepskin chairs and a chaise longue in the bay window.
 A rock crystal chandelier and fascinating pieces of art add to the sense of drama.

 Next door, the spectacular dining room with its Sir John Soane arches has bespoke de Gournay wallpaper with scenes of India.
-The largely monochromatic design comes to life with unexpected bursts of colour.
+The largely monochromatic design comes to life with unexpected bursts of color.

 'We chose the glass-topped table to reflect light,’ says Mike.
 'It's about making a space feel bigger and creating illusions – is what you are seeing real or a reflection?